sm1python/dsai3202Lab/README.md

 After analyzing the current implementation of the maze explorer (based on the **right-hand rule**), we identified the following key limitations:

 - **Inefficient Navigation**
-  The right-hand rule often takes **unoptimal paths**, especially in open mazes.
+  The right-hand rule often takes **unoptimal paths**.
 It blindly follows the right wall, which leads to unnecessary moves and longer solve times.

 - **Poor Loop and Trap Detection**
   Loop detection is minimal (only checks last 3 moves).
-It may not effectively prevent the explorer from revisiting the same areas in complex mazes (but that's not a problem for the right-wall rule but rather for all other techniques).
+It may not effectively prevent the explorer from revisiting the same areas in complex mazes.

 - **Limited Intelligence in Decision-Making**
   The explorer doesn’t consider the actual **goal position** during navigation.
 It makes decisions based only on local surroundings, not the global structure of the maze.